rainmanp7/Apex1/README.md

 Apex Network and Congestion Control by using reinforcement machine learning.

+apexfinal.c = is my final work for now of creating a serious contribution regarding congestion control.

 This is a Network reinforced machine learning. in one file called apex22 and A congestion control named apex.c